Perkedel/Lah-Mboh/INSTALL.md

 > Don't believe us?
 Try it. `doom2.wad` or whatever id IWAD it, & compare.
 > Only the [Kinsie-test](https://forum.zdoom.org/viewtopic.php?f=42&t=57221) inspired room on the right tunnel were supposed to have blue checkerboards (GZDoom `-NOFLAT-`).
 Nowhere else.
 > The console should not spit Texture Missing errors at all (Beside the ObAddon Texture 2 & 3 about `-GOTH-` & `-DOOM-` empty marker lumps, we'll fix that later).
+>
+> EDIT 2025-05-08: We're making patch that activates if you use DOOM OG IWADs.
+Who knows sometimes using Freedoom destroys dignity, which is a full blown hoax!
+> No shame for unable to buy DOOM legit.
+Heck, even I had bought DOOM I + II with my Steam account, still use Freedoom.
+Because it had more stuffs than DOOM & Final DOOM combined. (minus the alignments of course)
+> Beside, Bethesda had never wanted to `trigger` Red Cross international ever again, or any German stuffs of that matter even tho there's still Wolfenstein stuffs going on to this day (about 2015s tho).
+So they ommited it this in Medipacks, and that in the MAP31 & MAP32.
+> How do I know?
+Find it on the place where everyone preserves old stuffs, you should already know what it is.
+The KEX are not the same file we know of, trust me!
+> Just how do you find the copy of original DOOM if you know, it's a gory game? beside wests of course, No game store in your area interested, It's just outright gone into obscurity.
+> Beware!
+Shenanigans still at large!

 [![Download the PK7 in TAR.XZ Now](/graphics/DownloadSignTarXz.png)](https://github.com/Perkedel/Lah-Mboh/releases/download/tip/Lah-Mboh.tar.xz)
 [![Other formats](/graphics/Generated/Eevee-DoomTextGen/doom-small-other-formats.png)](https://github.com/Perkedel/Lah-Mboh/releases/tag/tip)